Bad faith: Ethics, phenomenology, existentialism

 Bad faith wish fulfillment is central to the ethics of belief, which discusses questions at the intersection of epistemology, philosophy of mind, psychology, Freudian psychoanalysis, and ethics.

-A person who is not lying to himself is authentic.
+A person who is not lying to themself is authentic.
 "Authenticity" is being faithful to internal rather than external ideas.

 Bad faith in ethics may be when an unethical position is taken as ethical, and justified by appeal to being forced to that belief as an excuse, e.g., by God or by that person's natural disposition due to genetics, even though facts disconfirm that belief and honesty would require it.

 Phenomenology plays a role leading to discussions of bad faith.
 It has a role in ethics by an analysis of the structure of will, valuing, happiness, and care for others (in empathy and sympathy).
 Phenomenologist Heidegger discussed care, conscience, and guilt, moving to "authenticity", which in turn led to the feminism of Simone de Beauvoir and the existentialism of Jean-Paul Sartre, both based on phenomenology's considerations of authenticity and its role in bad faith.
 Sartre analyzed the logical problem of "bad faith" as it relates to authenticity, and developed an ontology of value as produced by willing in good faith.